What's New in v2.3.8

 Verify the Extracted Folder

-• If extraction dropped the files loose (you see manifest.json and the other files directly in your Downloads folder, not inside their own folder): create a new folder named cr-power-tools-v2.3.3 and move all the extracted files into it.
-Chrome's "Load unpacked" needs a folder to point at, not loose files.
+manifest.jsonand the other files directly in your Downloads folder, not inside their own folder): create a new folder namedcr-power-tools-v2.3.8and move all the extracted files into it.
+Chrome's "Load unpacked" needs a folder to point at, not loose files. - If you see another folder nested inside the extracted folder: open the inner folder — that's the one with

 Open Chrome Extensions